myles/2016-10-11-ansible/1-getting-started/presentation.md

 ```

 ^ So let's use the variables file to store that meta data.
-Will just copy over the info to the `vars.yml` file and we are also going to add some more information on where these uses are storing their SSH public keys (as they don't seem to have very strong passwords).
+Will just copy over the info to the `vars.yml` file and we are also going to add some more information on where these uses are storing their SSH public keys (as they don't seem to have strong passwords).

 ---